Precedence-Constrained Decision Trees and Coverings: Preliminaries and problem definitions

-\paraTitle{Decision trees.} In decision tree problems, the goal is to design a \textit{strategy} $\cS$ understood as an adaptive algorithm, that based on the previous replies, gives \questioner the next test to be performed.
-This strategy is typically represented as a \textit{decision tree}, a rooted tree $D$ in which internal nodes represent tests to be performed, edges represent replies and each leaf represents a hypothesis.
+\paraTitle{Decision trees.} In decision tree problems, the goal is to design a \textit{strategy} $\cS$ understood as an adaptive algorithm, that based on the previous replies, gives the \questioner the next test to be performed.
+This strategy is typically represented as a \textit{decision tree}, which is a rooted tree $D$ where internal nodes represent tests to be performed, edges encode possible replies and leaves represent the hypotheses.
 Formally, a decision tree is defined recursively as follows.
 If $r=\brc{H_1,\ldots,H_l}\in\cT$ is the first test performed by $\cS$, then $r$ is the root of $D$.
-For each reply $H_i$, $i\in\brc{1,\ldots,l}$, take inductively defined decision tree $D_i$ derived from the tests done by $\cS$ when the reply to $r$ is $H_i$.
+For each reply $H_i$, $i\in[l]$, take inductively defined decision tree $D_i$ derived from the tests done by $\cS$ when the reply to $r$ is $H_i$.
 Then, $D$ is obtained by making the roots of $D_1,\ldots,D_l$ the children of $r$, and the edge connecting $r$ to the root of $D_i$ is labeled with the reply $H_i$.
-To complete the inductive definition, if $\cS$ is a trivial strategy that outputs the target, then the corresponding tree $D$ is a leaf labeled with the target.
+To complete the inductive definition, if $\cS$ is a trivial strategy that outputs the target hypothesis $h^*\in \cH$, then the corresponding tree $D$ is a leaf labeled with $h^*$.
 It should be remarked that it is possible for a test to appear multiple times in the decision tree.
-However, with a slight abuse of notation we use tests as nodes of $D$ whenever there is no ambiguity.
-When the tests are subject to a precedence relation $(\cT, \preceq)$, a decision tree $D$ is \emph{precedence-closed} if for every node $v$ in $D$, the set of tests on the path from the root to $v$ forms a precedence-closed sequence so that a test $t$ is executed only if all its predecessors in $(\cT, \preceq)$ have already been performed
+However, with a slight abuse of the notation we assume that non-leaf vertices are a subset of $\cT$ whenever there is no ambiguity.
+Similarly, we may assume that the set of leaves of $D$ is $\cH$.
+When the tests are subject to precedence constraints $(\cT, \preceq)$, a decision tree $D$ is called \emph{precedence-closed} if for every node $v$ in $D$, the sequence of tests on the path from $r\br{D}$ to $v$ is precedence-closed.
+This means that a test $t$ is executed only if all its predecessors in $(\cT, \preceq)$ have already been performed.